 Less than 24 hours after a Brooklyn man drowned at Ocean Beach Park in Long Beach, the city early Tuesday closed beaches to swimmers.

-Heavy surf and treacherous rip currents were expected to continue throughout the day, with Hurricane Gaston churning the Atlantic Ocean one thousand miles to the southeast.
+Heavy surf and treacherous rip currents continued throughout the day, with Hurricane Gaston churning the Atlantic Ocean a thousand miles to the southeast.
 Officials said they will decide day to day on the status of the beaches for swimming.

-“The water is very big and the rips are bad,” said Long Beach Lifeguard Chief Paul Gillespie.
+“The water is very big and the rips are bad,” Long Beach lifeguard chief Paul Gillespie said.
 “We’re not letting anyone in except the surfers.”

 He warned swimmers: “The number one rule is, do not go in the water when lifeguards are not on duty.”